-POLST = Physician Orders for Life-Sustaining Treatment, is your care wishes:
+POLST = Provider Orders for Life-Sustaining Treatment, is your care wishes carried out through:

+You or your provider can download a POLST form and instructions for providers.
 The Kōkua Mau website is the central source for POLST information for Hawai‘i.
-You or your doctor can download a POLST form and instructions for your doctor.
-Some hospitals, nursing homes, home health and hospice providers as well as others in the community may also have the form for you, and can provide some assistance in understanding it and filling it out.
-Please remember that your POLST form must be signed by your doctor to be valid.
+Most hospitals, nursing homes, home health and hospice providers as well as others in the community also have the form for you, and can provide some assistance in understanding it and filling it out.
+Please remember that your POLST form must be signed by your doctor or Advanced Practice Registered Nurse (APRN) to be valid.

 Yes.
-Your doctor must sign the form in order for it to be a “Physician’s Order” that is understood and followed by other health care professionals, including EMS personnel.
-The form also requires the signature of the person for whom the form is being completed or their healthcare power of attorney or surrogate decision maker.
+Your doctor or APRN must sign the form in order for it to be a “Provider Order” that is understood and followed by other health care providers, including EMS personnel.
+The form also requires the signature of the person for whom the form is being completed or their Power of Attorney for Healthcare or Legally Authorized Representative.

 ► If I have a POLST form do I need an Advance Health Care Directive (AHCD) too?

-The POLST form is not the right tool to appoint your agent for the AHCD, since POLST is a physician’s order.
-You may obtain more information about advance directives from your doctor.
-For information from Kōkua Mau please follow our Advance Directive link.
+The POLST form is not the right tool to appoint your agent for the AHCD, since POLST is a medical order.
+You may obtain more information about advance directives from your provider or here.
 The combination of POLST and AHCD gives you the best opportunity to have your wishes followed in the event you cannot speak for yourself.

 ► What if I am no longer able to communicate my wishes and I do not have a POLST?

 Through an ACHD, you should appoint a health care power of attorney who can speak on your behalf in case you are no longer able to speak for yourself.
-Your doctor can complete the POLST form with your healthcare power of attorney or surrogate decision maker based on their understanding of your wishes.
+Your doctor or APRN can complete the POLST form with your Power of Attorney for Healthcare or Legally Authorized Representative based on their understanding of your wishes.

 ► In what setting is the POLST form used?

-The completed, signed POLST form is a physician order that will remain with you if you are transported between care settings, regardless of whether you are in the hospital, at home or in a long-term care facility.
-The POLST form is designed to be used to convey your doctor’s orders to healthcare providers including paramedics who arrive after 9-1-1 has been called.
+The completed, signed POLST form is a medical order that will remain with you if you are transported between care settings, regardless of whether you are in the hospital, at home or in a long-term care facility.
+The POLST form is designed to be used to convey your medical orders to healthcare providers including paramedics who arrive after 9-1-1 has been called.

 ► Why is the POLST Form lime green?